Mafalda-hub/ga-project3-client/README.md

     return res.status(404).json({ message: 'Post not found' });
   } else if (!post.createdById.equals(req.currentUser._id)) {
     return res.status(404).json({
       message: `Unauthorised action.
-You must be the creator of this post to ${action} it.` });
+You must be the creator of this post to ${action} it.`, });
   } else {
     if (action === 'delete') {